maelchiotti/GTagger/README.md

 ## TODO

-- Allow theuser to only add cover arts
+- Allow the user to only add cover arts
 - Allow the user to choose a custom renaming pattern
 - Add a confirmation step so the user can also check the lyrics and the renaming